Here is what happened this 2010 season:

 A few days later I had a friend hunting on this property as a guest.

-He spotted the "ear-movement" from back in the woods and stalked to within about 30 steps before getting a good enough look to know what it really was.
-He muttered some unfriendly things about me and my decoy but later told me about this with a smile.
-The decoy clearly works for man or beast!
+about me and my decoy but later told me about this with a smile.
+The decoy clearly works for

 Hope all is well with you and yours.
 Tim